icopy-site/awesome/docs/awesome/awesome-audit-algorithms.md

 - [Stealing Knowledge from Protected Deep Neural Networks Using Composite Unlabeled Data](https://ieeexplore.ieee.org/abstract/document/8851798) - (ICNN) *Composite method which can be used to attack and extract the knowledge ofa black box model even if it completely conceals its softmaxoutput.*
 - [Neural Network Inversion in Adversarial Setting via Background Knowledge Alignment](https://dl.acm.org/citation.cfm?id=3354261) - (CCS) *Model inversion approach in the adversary setting based on training an inversion model that acts as aninverse of the original model.
 With no fullknowledge about the original training data, an accurate inversion is still possible by training the inversion model on auxiliary samplesdrawn from a more generic data distribution.*
 ### 2018
+- [Counterfactual Explanations without Opening the Black Box: Automated Decisions and the GDPR](https://arxiv.org/abs/1711.00399) - (Harvard Journal of Law & Technology) *To explain a decision on x, find a conterfactual: the closest point to x that changes the decision.*
 - [Distill-and-Compare: Auditing Black-Box Models Using Transparent Model Distillation](https://arxiv.org/abs/1710.06169) - (AIES) *Treats black box models as teachers, training transparent student models to mimic the risk scores assigned by black-box models.*
 - [Towards Reverse-Engineering Black-Box Neural Networks](https://arxiv.org/abs/1711.01768) - (ICLR) [(Code)](https://github.com/coallaoh/WhitenBlackBox) *Infer inner hyperparameters (eg number of layers, non-linear activation type) of a remote neural network model by analysing its response patterns to certain inputs.*
 - [Data driven exploratory attacks on black box classifiers in adversarial domains](https://www.sciencedirect.com/science/article/pii/S092523121830136X) - (Neurocomputing) *Reverse engineers remote classifier models (e.g., for evading a CAPTCHA test).*